RESTORATION & CONSERVATION SERVICES | FURNITURE RESTORATION

 Restoring furniture with damaged or missing sections using traditional techniques such as wood turning and wood carving.
 Wherever possible, we use matching timber of the same age and quality.
-Over the fifty years Plowden & Smith has been in business, we have built up an extensive stock of eighteenth and nineteenth century timber to ensure the best possible match.
+Over the 50 years Plowden & Smith has been in business, we have built up an extensive stock of 18th and 19th Century timber to ensure the best possible match.

 Restoring Furniture Elements

-For example restoring or replacing broken and missing marble table tops, restoring or recasting missing ormolu mounts and brass and steel handles, as well as repairing or replacing locks and keys, drawing on Plowden & Smith’s extensive stock of period fittings to ensure, wherever possible, an historical accurate replacement.
-We also replicate aged antique mirror glass using techniques that imitate the natural aging process.
+For example restoring or replacing broken and missing marble table tops, restoring or recasting missing ormolu mounts and brass and steel handles, as well as repairing or replacing locks and keys, drawing on our extensive stock of period fittings to ensure, wherever possible, an historical accurate replacement.
+We also replicate antique mirror glass using techniques that imitate the natural aging process.

 Condition Reporting and Consultancy Services

 In addition to interventive treatments, we offer a wide range of bespoke consultancy services, including independent condition reporting, remote environmental monitoring and environmental optimisation to protect furniture from the damage caused overtime by dramatic temperature and humidity swings.
 Find out more about our independent condition reporting services here.
 For consultancy services, please contact us.